 - Singing phrases and melodies that you hea.

 By being able to identify such nuances in the tune you are trying to learn, you get to learn music faster.

 Since jazz relies heavily on chordal theory, get your ears in shape with 2 ear training exercises to hear a chord progression more easily.

 More importantly, most of what jazz improvisation entails is accurately reproducing whatever music that you hear inside your head.
 Consistent ear training will definitely help reach that goal.
 Since jazz chords have these extra extensions tagged on to them most of the time, get some more training with our 5 jazz ear training tips for hearing the extensions of a chord.

 For more information on turbocharging your ears, we have this really cool Ear Training lesson by Doron Orenstein.
 For more in-depth training, you can go and check out this lesson called Ear Training: 4 Guaranteed Ways to Turbo-Charge Your Ears.

-If there’s one way of putting jazz improvisation training in one small package, it’s none other than learning jazz tunes.
+If there’s one way of putting piano improvisation training in one small package, it’s none other than learning jazz standards.

 Early on in this piece, I was talking about starting to learn jazz by listening to the greatest musicians.
 As always, go and listen to their recordings.
 It’s an important key to learning jazz.

-Nowadays, searching for jazz tunes is easy.
+Nowadays, searching for jazz standards is easy.
 You can go to Spotify or YouTube for recordings of tunes by Dexter Gordon, Clarke Terry, Thelonious Monk, etc.